github/stale-repos/README.md

 ### Authenticating with a GitHub App and Installation

 You can authenticate as a GitHub App Installation by providing additional environment variables.
+If `GH_TOKEN` is set alongside these GitHub App Installation variables, the `GH_TOKEN` will be ignored and not used.

 ```yaml
 on: